Current and OPT Students

 - Program end date (if requesting an extension, you must submit your request before the program end date printed on your current Form I-20)

-- employment information while you are in a period of employment authorization under the provisions of optional practical training (OPT).
+- employment information while you are in a period of employment authorization under the provisions of curricular practical training (CPT) or optional practical training (OPT).